dchanph/dchanph.github.io/README.md

 Unsolved problems:
 None

-Enhancements:
+Enhancements in version 2:

 a.
-To rank users on leaderboard.
+Information board – to be an array of questions and information banks.
+To allow player to choose topic of interest (so as to gauge interest of players).

 b.
-To show a live scoreboard when game is on.
+Game board – to increase number of games and to allow multiple players.

 c.
-To add more games.
+Leaderboard – to rank players’ scores.

+Total number of commits for game: 138 (please refer to course materials/w8d1/homework/test for most of the commits.

 Credit:

+This production is made possible through the guidance and improvement suggestions from General Assembly's instructor, Henry Neo and teaching assistant, Bryan Lee.

-Reference to codes on:
+Also, by refencing codes on:
 https://stackoverflow.com/questions/44728978/change-this-color-match-game-to-image-match-in-js-and-jquery;
-This production is made possible through the guidance from General Assembly's instructor Henry Neo and teaching assistant, Bryan Lee.